LuizFelipe16/codeleap-app/README.md

 - ✅ Date formatting with date-fns;
 - ✅ Deleting a post;
 - ✅ Editing a post;
+- ✅ Post pagination;
+- ✅ User choose the amount of posts they want to see per page;
 - ✅ Adding Unit Tests with Jest and Testing Library;
 - ✅ Using Context API to control user methods and data;
-- ✅ Interface developed with system Chakra UI design;
+- ✅ Interface developed with system Chakra UI and Radix UI design;
 - ✅ Responsiveness with mobile devices;
 - ✅ Modern design;
-- ✅ Deploy in Vercel;
+- ✅ Deploy in Vercel.
-- ✅ Post pagination.

 <br/>